 In the first few weeks after the surgery, the incision site may be swollen, tender, and red, and there may be some drainage or discharge.
-Over time, the swelling and tenderness should gradually subside, and the scar will begin to fade in color and become less noticeable.
+Over time, the swelling and tenderness should gradually subside, and the scar will fade in color and become less noticeable.

-Some tips for caring for the incision site:
+Some tips for caring for the incision site

-- Monitor the incision site: Check the incision site daily for signs of infection, such as redness, swelling, or discharge.
+- Monitor the incision site: Check the site daily for signs of infection, such as redness, swelling, or discharge.